 Behind the Renaissance facade of a building on the beautiful Andrassy Avenue in Budapest, the terrible consequences of the Nazi and Communist regimes during the 1940s and 1950s are hidden.

-The former seat of the secret police, since it was turned into a museum in 2002, has been visited by about 300,000 a year.
+The former seat of the secret police, since it was turned into a museum in 2002, has been visited by about 300,000 people a year.

 Book a guided tour of the House of Terror here.